 Description This is the n-ary addition operator of an algebraic structure.
 If no operands are provided, the expression represents the additive identity.
 If one operand, a, is provided the expression evaluates to "a".
 If two or more operands are provided, the expression represents the (semi) group element corresponding to a left associative binary pairing of the operands.
-The meaning of mixed operand types not covered by the signatures shown here are left up to the target system.
+The meaning of mixed operand types not covered by the signatures shown here are left up to the target

 To use different type coercion rules different from those indicated by the signatures, use the definitionURL attribute to identify a new definition.
+See also Section 4.4.3.6.